ritza-co/handbook/docs/style-guide/Style.md

 ✅ We can use Label Studio for manually tagging Named Entities in our dataset.
 Install it now with `pip install label-studio` if you haven't already.

-## Default to active voice

-This is often taken as a hard-and-fast rule.
-It isn't.
-In many cases, active voice makes it clearer who is doing what and sounds less stuffy.
-That said, sometimes passive is simply cleaner (often in cases where there isn't a specific subject) - use your judgement.

-* ⚠️ The command will be run by the shell.
-* ✅ Use the shell to run any commands.

-## Avoid telling the reader that something is obvious or easy
+**Avoid telling the reader that something is obvious or easy.**

-Different people find different things difficult.
-Avoid telling the reader that something should be 'easy', 'obvious' or 'simple'.
-In the worst case, they find it hard and find it discouraging.
-In the best case, they do find it easy and they don't gain anything by you telling them that it was easy.
+This discourages the reader who doesn’t find it obvious or easy, and adds no value to the reader who does.

 Mostly, `~it's simple~`.
-You can `~easily~` `~just~` remove the offending words and the sentence keeps its meaning.
+You can `~easily~` `~just~` remove the offending words and the sentence keeps its meaning:

 * ❌ Obviously, you can terminate the program at any time by hitting `Ctrl+C`
 * ✅ You can terminate the program at any time by hitting `Ctrl+C`

-Sometimes, you need to reword to avoid implying that something is simple
+Sometimes, you need to reword to avoid implying that something is simple:

 * ❌ It's easy to add new widgets using Acme's tool.
 Click `menu` -> `add widget`.
 * ✅ To add a new widget using Acme's tool, click `menu` -> `add widget`.

+## Structure

+The structure of your article helps to present information in the clearest way.
+Here are some things to keep in mind regarding structure:

-## Structures should be as flat as possible
+### Keep structures as flat as possible.

-Articles should using heading 1 (`#` in Markdown) for the title and heading 2 (`##`) to break things down into logical sections.
-Heading 3 (`###`) can be used where necessary for sub-sections, but in general having a deeply nested structure makes things harder to follow, harder to edit, and harder to reuse.
+Use heading 1 (`#` in Markdown) for the title and heading 2 (`##`) to break things down into logical sections.
+Heading 3 (`###`) can be used where necessary for sub-sections, but in general, having a deeply nested structure makes things harder to follow, harder to edit, and harder to reuse.
 As a writer, your job is to take a complicated graph of interconnected ideas and break them down into a linear structure that can be read from start to end.

-You can do this partially (with many nested substructures), which helps readers but still requires them to put in effort, or you can break things down even more cleanly into a single line (harder for the writer, easier for the reader)

 ![distilling information](./img/distillinginfo.png)